 The same problem in Italian has been solved by... not translating his name.

-The hungarian translators also faced a problem with his name as the hungarian word for "Wolverine" is" "Rozsomák" or "Torkosborz" neither of which is very flattering and said animal is not even indigenous in Hungary.
-"Rozsomák" sound like its in plural form (also "rozs" means rye and "mák" means "poppy" in hungarian.
-The other word "Torkosborz" means "gluttonous badger" facing the same problem as the spanish and french tranlators.
-So they have settled on "Farkas" meaning "Wolf", ironic considering these two are natural enemies.
+The Hungarian translators also faced a problem with his name as the Hungarian word for "Wolverine" is" "Rozsomák" or "Torkosborz", neither of which is very flattering, and said animal is not even indigenous in Hungary.
+"Rozsomák" sound like it's in plural form (also "rozs" means rye and "mák" means "poppy" in Hungarian.
+The other word "Torkosborz" means "gluttonous badger" facing the same problem as the Spanish and French translators.
+They've settled on "Farkas" meaning "Wolf", ironic considering these two are natural enemies.

 Evil Counterpart: Sabretooth — pretty much the same power palette as Wolverine but one of the most viciously evil characters in the Marvel universe.

 Evilutionary Biologist: Romulus, a werewolf-like mutant from the days of the Roman Empire with powers eerily similar to Logan's, who claims he, Logan, Sabertooth, and a number of mutants are members of the Lupine, a subspecies of mutant descended from canines rather than primates.
 Although his sister Remus says he made it up.
 Bonus points for Romulus manipulating Logan's bloodline for centuries and being the mastermind behind Weapon X.

 Exposition of Immortality: Wolverine's Healing Factor means his age is hard to pin down.
 The recent films have placed his childhood in 1845, and the Wolverine: Origins comic also put his early years in the 19th century, though 35 years later, in 1880.
 Both spend time exploring his earlier life, firmly placing the character in a time period at least 120 years earlier than the one he currently lives in.